fsossai/json-parser/README.md

 make install
 source enable
 ```
 will install the header files and the shared library.
+The installation directory is `install`
+by default, to change it use `make PREFIX=/path`.

-The Bison+Flex implementation can be compiled with `make gnu/check`.
+The Bison+Flex implementation is not included but can be compiled with `make gnu/check`.

 ## Build Upon It